List of Police 10 Codes: Guide to Law Enforcement Radio Communications

 Police 10 Codes are signals police officers, law enforcement officials, and government agencies use to talk in two-way radio communications.
 The codes are numbers that correspond to words, phrases, and messages frequently used in law enforcement work.
 Also, private citizens use certain code variations in Citizen’s Band (CB) radio transmissions.

-Police officers constantly communicate with dispatch, other officers, support departments, the local jail, county correctional facilities, etc. Primarily, the codes help streamline communication and add an element of secrecy.
-Plus, they help shield communications from the general public.
+Police officers constantly communicate with dispatch, other officers, support departments, the local jail, county correctional facilities, etc. The codes help streamline communication and add an element of secrecy.
+They also help shield communications from the general public.

 How did Police 10 Codes Originate?